leios/gpu-handbook/src/content/abstractions.md

     julia> using Pkg
     julia> Pkg.add("GPUBackend")
     ```
     Where `GPUBackend` comes from the table above.
+There are a few situations where it just makes more sense to use the `Pkg` package instead of entering package mode with `]`.

 !!! note "Reviewer Notice"
     I actually think the `using Pkg` method is more straightforward for beginners.
 Should we do that one by default and have a separate tip to explain the `]` package management mode?

     I introduced `]` first because (let's be honest) that's how the majority of people interface with the package manager; however, `using Pkg` is necessary for scripts and CI, so it is also important to know.

-One core difference between CPU and GPU programming is in how users think about the code.
-For the CPU, users typically think about the number of operations each core is performing.
-Though you still need to consider this with the GPU, calculation speed is often not a huge bottleneck to GPU performance.
-Instead, GPU programmers need to think about data flow.
-That is, where the your memory is in GPU memory.

-As a rule of thumb, the slowest part of any computation is communication -- specifically communication between the CPU and GPU, but also communication with different types of memory on the GPU.
-We'll be discussing the latter case in more detail with specific examples later.
+## Your first GPU array

+Alright, we've chosen our appropriate package.
-For now, let's just create an array and pass the data to the GPU.
+Now let's create an array and pass the data to the GPU.

 ```
 julia> a = zeros(10, 10)
 julia> b = ArrayType(a)
 ```

-Lot's of things to talk about.
+There are a lot of things to talk about.
 `zeros(...)` is a Julia method to create an array that is all 0 of a particular size.
 Here, it's 10 by 10.
 This command will create an `Array` object whose memory exists "on the CPU".
 More accurately, the memory will sit on the motherboard RAM, a convenient location for CPU operations.
-We then need to send that data to the GPU with `ArrayType(a)`.
+We then need to send that data to the GPU by casting it onto the appropriate array type for our hardware with `ArrayType(a)`.
 Here, `ArrayType` is the array type from the table above.
 For example, those with an AMDGPU would use `ROCArray`.
 Those with an NVIDIA GPU would use `CuArray`.